- What Is Birth Control Implant?

 The methods to prevent pregnancy range from a wide variety of external ones such as condoms, oral pills such as birth control or the morning-after pill, as well as internal non-surgical procedures such as using an intra-uterine device.
 Many of these generally have a limited lifespan or require you to remember taking the pills on time at the right frequency.
 Off late, there has been quite some activity around contraceptive implants that are not only convenient to install and remove, but do tend to last longer and is termed as a highly effective method of birth control, that can be easily reversed, too.

-What is Birth Control Implant?
+What Is Birth Control Implant?

 A birth control implant can be described in the simplest terms as a convenient way of birth control using hormones.
-This implant, when installed in the body, starts releasing the hormone progestin, at regular intervals, which stops pregnancy from taking place.
+This implant, when installed in the body, starts releasing the hormone progestin, at regular intervals, which stops the pregnancy from taking place.

 The birth control implant is no larger than a matchstick and is made out of plastic.
 It is usually inserted under the skin of the upper arm, where it sits and releases hormones in the blood.
 This implant is quite effective in preventing pregnancy, with a 99.95% success rate.